 We grafted three of the branches of this tree and left a couple to produce almonds.

-The same process will happen here… The shoots will start to grow green leaves, we will make a hole in the plastic bag, then the shoot will start growing into a branch and once it is established we will remove the bag completely and then give it a few more months before removing the tape too.
+The same process applies here… The shoots will start to grow green leaves, make a hole in the plastic bag, then the shoot will start growing into a branch and once it is established remove the bag completely and then give it a few more months before removing the tape too.

-How does a successfully grafted tree looks, you are asking?
+How does a successfully grafted tree look, you are asking?

 Here is an example of a year old grafting.
 In this case, it’s a lemon tree that was joined with another kind of lemon.
 You can see that he did the same thing here as he did with the olive tree but only one shoot was successful.